-A QA Manager in Agile, needs to be an experienced tester to be able to provide advice on challenging situations.
-They have to know how testing fits in an agile project.
+A QA Manager in Agile needs to be an experienced tester to be able to provide advice on challenging situations.
+They have to know how testing fits into an agile project.

 The points covered on blog post Test Manager in Agile by Katrina Clokie (aka Katrina the Tester) gives a good summary of the new role of QA Manager in Agile:

-- Facilitation of inter-team communication across many agile projects within an organisation
+- Facilitation of inter-team communication across many agile projects within an organization

-- Presenting an aggregate view of testing utilisation to high level management
+- Presenting an aggregate view of testing to the high-level management

 - Personal support, mentoring, and professional development for testers